Why develop a startup in Serbia?

 Science and economy under one roof

 Serbia has four science and technology parks – in Belgrade, Nis, Novi Sad and Cacak – which popularise and develop technology entrepreneurship and stimulate startup development closely co-operating with universities.
 It is where modern IT solutions associated with biomedicine, agriculture, smart cities, energy efficiency and civil engineering are created.
+The Serbia Ventures program aims to encourage private investors and institutions to finance startups and establish venture capital funds in Serbia.
+It will invest up to 5 million euros in newly established venture capital funds.

 Great success of Serbian startups